e271828e/Flight.jl/prototypes/kernel/NOTES.md

   order, the paths sorted within a group and the count line above; a lone diagnostic renders on one line with no count.
-Beside it, one did-you-mean render showing the candidates the site held (carried, never ranked) and one remedy render showing the list in hand, and `logged(d)` for a warning kind.
+Beside it, one did-you-mean render showing the candidates the site held (carried, never ranked) and one remedy render showing the list in hand, and `logline(d)` for a warning kind.
   Nothing else in the suite may match rendered diagnostic text (§13.2).

 ## Stand-in retirement history